octaviaisom/Walmart-Sales-Forecast/README.md

 #### PROJECT STATUS: [Active]

-## Project Objective
+## Project Overview
-This project explores the sales data of 45 Walmart locations.
-Exploratory data analysis was performed at the store and department level; the findings were used to forecast the sales.
+This project explores the sales data of several Walmart locations.
+Exploratory data analysis was performed at the store and department level, the findings were used to forecast sales.
+Visuals were created with the use of Plotly and then deployed via a Dash app.

 ## Getting Started